The 7 best cycling holidays in Europe

 The Dolomites, Italy

-The Dolomites, sometimes referred to as the Dolomite Alps (there’s a common theme running through the best cycling trips in Europe, isn’t there?), is a mountain range and UNESCO World Heritage site in northeastern Italy.
+The Dolomites, sometimes referred to as the Dolomite Alps (there’s a common theme running through the best cycling trips in Europe, isn’t there?), are a mountain range and UNESCO World Heritage site in northeastern Italy.

-The mountains are part of the Southern Limestone Alps and span across the Italian provinces of Belluno, Vicenza, Verona, South Tyrol, Trentino, Udine, and Pordenone—so you’re far from limited in terms of places to set up base when visiting this part of Italy.
+The mountains are part of the Southern Limestone Alps and span across the Italian provinces of Belluno, Vicenza, Verona, South Tyrol, Trentino, Udine, and Pordenone, so you’re far from limited in terms of places to set up base when visiting this part of Italy.

 However, some of the more famous climbs and mountain passes, can be found on the ski circuit of Sellaronda.
 Gardena, Campolongo, and Pordoi passes have long been popular with cyclists here.